Inspection Reports for

 Findings

-The survey found the most serious deficiency at a level of actual harm that is not immediate jeopardy, with deficiencies cited on this survey and a prior abbreviated survey on June 13, 2014.
-Due to the history of noncompliance, the facility was not given an opportunity to correct deficiencies before enforcement remedies were imposed.
+The survey found the most serious deficiency at a level of actual harm that is not immediate jeopardy.
+Due to the facility's history of noncompliance, enforcement remedies including denial of payment for new Medicare and Medicaid admissions were imposed without an opportunity to correct deficiencies.

 Report Facts